-The whole crowd chanted, “Hail King Edal!
+The entire crowd chanted, “Hail King Edal!
 Hail King Edal!”

 Jonathan and two other new knights, Jean LaVoie and Harold Grammott, had walked into town on a summery day.
-The dust of the road had dried their throats.
-They sought supplies, food, and drink.
+They sought provisions for their first mission.

-“Why don’t we ask the man with the wagonful of supplies?”
-Jon pointed as his eyes fell upon the most beautiful maiden he’d ever seen.
-She had long honey-gold hair and eyes blue as the sky.
+“Why don’t we ask the man with the full wagon?”
+Jonathan pointed as his eyes fell upon the most beautiful maiden he’d ever seen.
+She was shapely and had long, wavy, golden hair.

 She was arguing with a merchant.
-Her broad gestures accentuated her complaint.
+Her gestures punctuated her complaint.
 “Do you have another buyer for it?
 Otherwise, we’ll buy one in Lexandria or River Town.”

-The owner hesitated, then hung his head and accepted coins from her.
+The owner hesitated and then hung his head and accepted coins from her.